Quicklinks

 I was addicted to food, running, and perfection.

 Food, body image, and concern about my weight have always been the center of my existence.
 I was never obese, but I was fat enough to feel self-conscious about my body.
 I came in last in fitness tests, and I felt very insecure and alone.
 I have used food all of my life to cover up my loneliness, despair, and depression.
-I remember buying my friends candy with my allowance in elementary school in an effort to cover up a deep a profound sense of aloneness.
+I remember buying my friends candy with my allowance in elementary school in an effort to cover up a deep and profound sense of aloneness.

 I have more memories of eating as a child than I have of feeling close to my parents.